+20250401DoxycyclinePGDfurther\supply\anthraxv5.00b Valid from:1 April 2025 Expiry:31 March 2028

+Cautions including any relevant action to be taken

+(continued overleaf)

+For individuals where the following cautions apply, supply doxycycline unless there are life-threatening contraindications as benefit outweighs risk in the case of a deliberate release of anthrax.
+Provide affected individuals with the advice given below.

+Refer to the supervising doctor if concerned about an individual's risk for assessment and consideration of alternative antibiotics

+1. Myasthenia gravis:

+Advise to self-monitor for any increase in severity of myasthenia gravis If an increase in severity of myasthenia gravis occurs, advise individuals to seek urgent medical advice

+Note: ciprofloxacin is also cautioned for individuals with myasthenia gravis

+2. Systemic lupus erythematosus (SLE):

-Cautions including any relevant action to be taken (continued overleaf) For individuals where the following cautions apply, and ciprofloxacin is contraindicated or not appropriate, supply doxycycline unless there are life-threatening contraindications as benefit is thought to outweigh risk.
-Provide affected individuals with the advice given below: Myasthenia gravis: Advise to self-monitor for any increase in severity of myasthenia gravis If increase in severity of myasthenia gravis refer to supervising doctor for assessment and consideration of alternative antibiotics Systemic lupus erythematosus(SLE): Consider supply of ciprofloxacin (see ciprofloxacin initial supply PGD) if no contra-indications or advise to self-monitor for any increase in severity of SLE.
-If increase in severity of SLE refer to supervising doctor for assessment and consideration of alternative antibiotics 3.
-Liver impairment: Doxycycline has been associated with rare incidents of hepatic injury.
+Consider supply of ciprofloxacin (see ciprofloxacin further supply PGD) if no contraindications or advise to self-monitor for any increase in severity of SLE.
+If increase in severity of SLE advise individual to seek medical advice

+3. Liver impairment:

+Doxycycline has been associated with rare incidents of hepatic injury.
 Manufacturers advise caution in those with liver impairment or those receiving potentially hepatotoxic medicines.
-Those with known severe liver impairment are excluded from this PGD (see exclusion criteria) 4.
-Chronic alcohol dependence: Alcohol may reduce the half-life of doxycycline, particularly for individuals with chronic alcohol dependence.
+Those with known severe liver impairment are excluded from this PGD (see exclusion criteria)

+4. Chronic alcohol dependence:

+Alcohol may reduce the half-life of doxycycline, particularly for individuals with chronic alcohol dependence.
 Twice daily dosing may reduce the significance of this interaction.
-If ciprofloxacin is contraindicated, advise of risk and to seek immediate medical advice if symptoms compatible with anthrax infection develop 5.
-Severely immunocompromised individuals: Individuals who are severely immunocompromised (as defined in Chapter 28a Green book) should be advised to arrange an appointment with their GP to determine whether they need to continue treatment beyond the course outlined in this PGD 6.
-Taking vitamin K antagonists (for example, warfarin, phenindione and acenocoumarol): Advise individual to arrange for INR to be monitored 3-5 days after starting treatment and to speak to their GP or anticoagulant clinic if they notice any signs of bleeding.
-7. Taking penicillin: Doxycycline may reduce the effect of penicillin.
+If ciprofloxacin is contraindicated, advise of risk and to seek immediate medical advice if symptoms compatible with anthrax infection develop

+5. Severely immunocompromised individuals:

+Individuals who are severely immunocompromised (as defined in Chapter 28a Green book) should be advised to arrange an appointment with their GP or specialist to determine whether they need to continue treatment beyond the course outlined in this PGD

+6. Taking vitamin K antagonists (for example, warfarin, phenindione and acenocoumarol):

+Advise individual to arrange for INR to be monitored 3-5 days after starting treatment and to speak to their GP or anticoagulant clinic if they notice any signs of bleeding or unexplained/excessive bruising

+7. Taking penicillin:

+Doxycycline may reduce the effect of penicillin.
 For individuals taking penicillin for a serious infection, seek advice from the supervising doctor.

-8. Taking ciclosporin or lithium: Consider supply of ciprofloxacin (see ciprofloxacin initial supply PGD) if appropriate or advise individual to contact the service who prescribe/monitor the affected medicines to arrange monitoring and any dose adjustments.
+8. Taking ciclosporin or lithium:

+Consider supply of ciprofloxacin (see ciprofloxacin further supply PGD) if appropriate or advise individual to contact the service who prescribe/monitor the affected medicines to arrange monitoring and any dose adjustments.
 Advise to be aware of any signs of toxicity.
-9. Already taking doxycycline or other tetracycline for another condition: Doxycycline: advise individual to stop their existing course.
-They should now take doxycycline at the dose and frequency outlined